lassenielsen/libpi/README.md

 libpi
 =====

-C++ library with basic operations used in the pi-calculus
+C++ library offering basic functionality from the pi-calculus